Fzainn/NGS-Pipeline/README.md

 (SAM files) : sequence alignment map is the most basic human readable text-based format,it is commonly used for storing the biological sequence aligned to the reference genome.

-(BAM files) : binary alignment map binaru version of bam file is desgined for more efficient storage, retrieval and processing of aligned sequence data.
+(BAM files) : binary alignment map binary version of bam file is desgined for more efficient storage, retrieval and processing of aligned sequence data. for more information about sam and bam files format (https://samtools.github.io/hts-specs/SAMv1.pdf)